kaanalptkn/ka-p1/README.md

 * ### Paragraph section

-  * In this part has three columns, first one short paragraph, basically explaning how we work and what benefit will get user, middle column is motivation slogans and right side is a man picture and seems happy man to be in gym.
+  * In this part has three columns, first one short paragraph, basically explaining how we work and what benefit will get user, middle column is motivation slogans and right side is a man picture and seems happy man to be in the gym.

 ## About